 In today’s bustling security landscape, it’s not uncommon to see the promise of “easy button” solutions to complex security issues.
 Penetration testing has fallen under the same trap.
 Pen testing engagements are often automated through the use of tools and solutions available on the market.

-Penetration tests are overrated if they use automation in a way that doesn’t align with your business and security objectives or in a way that doesn’t provide you with an explanation of the results beyond “pass/fail.”
+Penetration test results are overrated if they use automation in a way that doesn’t align with your business and security objectives or in a way that doesn’t provide you with an explanation of the results beyond “pass/fail.”

 7. They Can Provide a False Sense of Security

-If you’re only taking a look at the technical controls (which network pen testing does), you’re not getting a comprehensive look at your entire security program.
+If you’re only taking a look at the technical controls (which network pen testing does), you’re not getting a comprehensive look at your entire security posture.

-If you do those things, your penetration test will be far from overrated.
+If you do those things, your penetration test results will be far from overrated.

 For more information on penetration testing, and to find out how to schedule one for your organization, visit frsecure.com.